tim-oe/time_server/docs/staging.md

 ## phase 1

 Indoor testing hardware components for longjevity using standard power.
 Encountered issue with the wifi usb dongle that would periodically dropped.
 I was able to track it down to insufficient power.
 I added a usb power enhancer since there was additional USB ports that code be used.
 System ran unintrupted for weeks. there was some experimenting with the [ntp drivers](https://www.ntp.org/documentation/drivers/) and offsets to minimize drift.
+Using GPSD and the Shared memory driver seems to be the best solution.
 I was able to get the variance down to nanoseconds.

 ![indoor poc](img/indoor-poc.jpg?raw=true)